Food Chain and Food Web: Differences and Importance

 “A food chain is a linear network of links in a food web starting from producer organisms (such as grass or trees which use radiation from the sun to make their food) and ending at apex predator species (like grizzly bears or killer whales), detrivores (like earthworms or woodlice), or decomposer species (such as fungi or bacteria).”

-• Producers: Producers, or plants, are given this name due to the fact that they are the only organism that produces their own food.
-Plants also produce foods for other organisms.
+• Producers: Producers, or plants, are given this name because they are the only organisms producing their own food and serve as food for some organisms.

-• Consumers: A consumer is an organism that eats something such as animals or plants.
-There are both carnivores and herbivores, parasites and scavengers.
+• Consumers: A consumer, as the name suggests, is an organism that eats something, such as animals or plants.
+There are both carnivores and herbivores, and parasites and scavengers.

-• Scavengers: A scavenger is bacteria or fungi.
-Although we aren’t too keen on scavengers, they are important in the food chain due to the fact that dead matter is converted into nitrogen and carbon which is released into our atmosphere.
+• Scavengers: A scavenger is a bacteria or fungi.
+Although we aren’t too keen on scavengers, they are important in the food chain because they help convert dead matter into nitrogen and carbon, which is then released into our atmosphere.

-• Decomposers: Decomposers come into the picture to finish where the scavenger leaves off.
+• Decomposers: Decomposers come into the equation to finish off anything the scavengers leave behind.

-Let’s take a more in-depth look at each of these parts of the food chain and learn how they work.
+Let’s take a more in-depth look at these parts of the food chain and learn how they work.

 Producers